 Featured Photo by Benjamin Child

-Does your hobby feel more like a calling—a business calling?
+Does your hobby feel more like a business calling?

 You’re even pretty sure you can monetize this passion and turn it into a viable business.
-The only problem is you’re short on cash and you’re not sure you’ll qualify for a traditional bank loan.
-What can you do?
+The only problem is you’re short on cash and you’re not sure you’ll qualify for a traditional bank loan, so what can you do?

 Graduation from Hobby-Land